 iii.
 Open foreign currency swap and forward contracts hedging foreign currency exposure on items denominated in a foreign currency and translated into U.S. dollars where fair value accounting is not being used:

-(a) The foreign exchange premium (discount) on the currency contract shall be amortized into income over the life of the contract or hedge program.
-The foreign exchange premium (discount) is defined as the foreign currency (notional) amount to be received (paid) times the net of the forward rate minus the spot rate at the time the contract was opened.

-Amortization is not required if the contract was entered into within a year of maturity;
+(a) The foreign exchange premium (discount) is defined as the foreign currency (notional) amount to be received (paid) times the net of the forward rate minus the spot rate at the time the contract was opened.
+For forward contracts, an excluded component representing a foreign exchange premium (discount) (forward points) on the currency contract shall be amortized into income over the life of the contract or hedge program.
+Amortization is not required if the contract was entered into within a year of maturity.
+For foreign currency swaps, an excluded component representing a cross-currency basis spread, is recognized into income through the foreign currency swap’s periodic interest accruals.

 (b) A foreign currency translation adjustment shall be reflected as an unrealized gain/loss (unassigned funds (surplus) adjustment) using the same procedures as done to translate the hedged item;

 (c) The unrealized gain/loss for the period equals the foreign currency (notional) amount to be received (paid) times the net of the current spot rate minus the prior period end spot rate;

+(d) The statement value of the derivative equals the amortized cost plus:

+1. For forward contracts, the amortized (premium) discount plus the cumulative unrealized gain/(loss) on the contract.

+2. For foreign currency swaps, the cumulative unrealized gain/(loss) on the contract.
+The cross-currency basis spread is recorded through the Investment Income Due and Accrued or Other Liabilities, as a component of the foreign currency swap’s periodic interest accrual.

-(d) The statement value of the derivative equals the amortized (premium) discount plus the cumulative unrealized gain/(loss) on the contract.
-The cumulative unrealized gain/(loss) equals the foreign currency (notional) amount to be received (paid) times the net of the current spot rate minus the spot rate at the time the contract was opened;
+The cumulative unrealized gain/loss equals the foreign currency (notional) amount to be received (paid) times the net of the current spot rate minus the spot rate at the time the contract was opened;

 (e) Recognition of unrealized gains/losses and amortization of foreign exchange premium/discount on derivatives hedging forecasted transactions or firm commitments shall be deferred until the hedged transaction occurs.
 These deferred gains/losses will adjust the basis or proceeds of the hedged transaction when it occurs;